Updated: Jun 9

 When I started to focus on ME, I recognised I was so afraid of the shame of rejection I was willing to accept him back time and time again.
 I was creating neediness.
 Another grow up moment.

 I can reflect now on this experience and I would not have wished it any different.
-It uncovered both our comfortable resting points; Vincent could be more narcissistic and I was a drained altruist.
+It uncovered both our comfortable resting points; Vincent was a comfortable (taker) narcissistic and I was a drained (giver) empath.
 We were both totally out of balance however the relationship conflicts helped us both to value the dance of giving and taking.
 For me to live life to the full and to serve others to my highest potential whilst maintaining ultimate self care, I have embraced both narcissism and altruism.
 This challenging relationship helped me to gain great wisdom about myself and relationships which I can, and do, offer to others to support them in growing up and creating balance in their lives.
 Absolute GOLD.

 I guess that one of the aims of my business is for it to be like a sort of Adult School that offers people tools for growing up.
 A key aspect being the offering of psycho-education which is the foundation of my approach.
 This offers clients the opportunity to make consciously informed choices ... and ...

-CHOICE is your most powerful tool for drama free, damn good living.
+CHOICE is your most powerful tool for drama free, damn good living and relationships that are based on love.

 Vincent is a pseudonym.
 This blog has Vincent's consent.